Streamlining the farmer’s walk 2X per week spawns gangsta-like power

 Ideally, the farmer’s walk should be a finishing move for your workout.
 It taxes the endurance somewhat.
 Overdoing it pre-workout might diminish your energy.
 However, if you keep the load on the light side, it’s a great warmup.

 Tight on time?
 Use the FW as your catch-up workout for the day.
 Bang it out in 15 minutes.
-Begin light, then progress to a challenging load after a few walks/minutes.
+Begin light, then progress to a challenging load after a few walks or a few minutes.

-We, trainers, sack personal workouts, on occasion, weaving around schedule changes.
+We, trainers, myself included, sack personal workouts, on occasion, weaving around schedule changes.
 The FW is a move I broke up with somehow over the past few years—my crime.
-But, I left my cage and am in week-5 with my once-again FW buddy.
+But, we’re reunited and I’m in week-5 with my FW buddy.
 Now I feel the superpower in my entire body.
 And when I have only 15 or 20 minutes, this is my victory patch.
-I approve.

 An excellent fitness cross-trainer